b08x/video-annotator/README.md

 - **🤓 Table**: Identifies 5 key shots with descriptions and visible objects
 - **🌸 Haiku**: Creates a poetic haiku based on the video content
 - **📈 Chart**: Generates data visualizations (excitement levels, people count, etc.)
+- **🧩 Topic Segmentation**: Identifies distinct conceptual and thematic segments in the video.
 - **🔧 Custom**: Analyze videos with your own custom prompts

 ### Key Features